About Accommodations on College Board Tests

 ____________________, VA ___________

-The College Board accommodations listed below apply to the PSAT/NMSQT and SAT School Day are available only to students with disabilities, as documented in an IEP or 504 Plan, or to students with documented medical needs.
+The College Board accommodations listed below apply to the PSAT/NMSQT and SAT School Day and are available only to students with disabilities, as documented in an IEP or 504 Plan, or to students with documented medical needs.
 If you would like the school to request new or amended College Board accommodation(s) for your student:

 College Board accommodations are different from SOL testing accommodations.
 Review the notes below to understand implications for testing.
-The College Board website provides additional explanations of how accommodations are implemented (https://accommodations.collegeboard.org/typical-accommodations ).
+The College Board website provides additional explanations of how accommodations are implemented ( https://accommodations.collegeboard.org/how-accommodations-work/about-accommodations ).

 Adjust the scheduling of a test: